Jackson, Tennessee: Ground transportation

-Interstate 40 runs through the city in an east–west direction, connecting the city with Memphis to the west and Nashville to the east.
+Interstate 40 (I-40) runs through the city in an east–west direction, connecting the city with Memphis to the west and Nashville to the east.
 I-40 has six exits in the city.
-U.S. Route 45 runs in a north–south direction.
+U.S. Route 45 runs in a north–south direction, and splits into two routes north of Jackson: US 45E connects the city to Humboldt to the north and US 45W connects to Milan to the northeast.
+US 45, which is known locally as Highland Avenue, connects the city to Henderson to the southeast.

+A bypass route of US 45 (known as the Keith Short Bypass) goes through the western part of the city.
+U.S. Route 412 runs east from Lexington in Henderson County northwest to Alamo and Dyersburg, where it connects to I-55 to provide access to St. Louis.
+State Route 18 (SR 18) connects the city to Bolivar to the southwest.
+U.S. Route 70 (State Route 1) parallels I-40 and runs east to west between Huntingdon and Brownsville.

 The Jackson Transit Authority line provides intra-city bus service, while the Greyhound Bus line provides inter-city service.